Trump largely isolated in praise for Putin as GOP condemns Russian invasion

 Competitive primaries throughout the country showcased the GOP’s divisions on foreign policy as well as a clear preference within segments of the party not to engage on Putin’s attack, which is quickly becoming the most significant threat to European security since World War II.

 In the crowded Senate contest in Ohio, J.D.
 Vance, a self-styled populist who rose to prominence with the publication of his 2016 “Hillbilly Elegy,” said this week, “I don’t really care what happens to Ukraine one way or the other.”
-In a Thursday statement, he seemed to walk that remark back by saying, “Russia’s assault on Ukraine is unquestionably a tragedy.”
+In a second Thursday statement, he said, “Russia’s assault on Ukraine is unquestionably a tragedy.”
 But he also claimed that demands for a response are thinly veiled calls for military intervention, which he rejected.

 By contrast, Jane Timken, a former chair of the state party who has been endorsed by retiring senator Rob Portman (R-Ohio), said, “I believe ‘America First’ means protecting American security interests at home and abroad.”
 At the same time, Timken reposted a statement from Trump that seemed to take glee in unfolding events: “Putin is playing Biden like a drum.
 It is not a pretty thing to watch!”